BensThoughts/zero-rabbit/README.md

 *const rabbit = require('zero-rabbit')* and then *rabbit.publish()*.

-The msg payload that rabbit.publish(*channel*, *exchange*, *msg*, ...) expects is any plain Javascript object.
-The internals of ZeroRabbit will stringify, turn into a Buffer, and then publish the message over the wire for you.
+The message payload that rabbit.publish(*channel*, *exchange*, *message*, ...) expects is any plain Javascript object.
+The internals of ZeroRabbit will stringify, turn it into a Buffer, and then publish the message over the wire for you.

 **Receiving (Subscribing):**